 The affidavit must contain a description of the events, with the dates and beginning to end times of the incidents that caused the person making the complaint to believe the dog in question to be a Public Nuisance dog as defined above.
-Since barking and other noise related issues may be subjective, the Barking Dog packet with affidavits from two or more individuals from different households must be submitted.
-The Barking Dog Packet may be found here.

 For questions please call 311 to contact the City of Houston Animal Control Managers.